 Children will normally be admitted to the reception year in the September following their fourth birthday and the vast majority of pupils are educated within their normal chronological age group.
-Any request for admission outside of the child's chronological year of entry will be considered in accordance with paragraphs 2.17-2.17B of the Admissions Code.
-Such requests would normally apply to children that are summer born and there are significant reasons that would benefit the child's academic, social and emotional development by starting Reception in the following year as opposed to Year 1.
+Any request for admission outside of the child's chronological year of entry will be considered in accordance with paragraphs 2.18-2.20 of the Schools Admissions Code 2021.

-The BPET Central Team will consider requests on the circumstances of each case and in the best interests of the child concerned.
+The school's admission authority will consider requests on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
 The Headteacher's views will also be taken into account.
-Each case must be supported by a letter from a professional (e.g. GP, Hospital Consultant, Social Worker) that provides the reasons for admissions outside of the chronological year group.
+Parents may, if they wish, provide supporting evidence from a professional (GP, Hospital consultant or social worker) to assist the admission authority in making its decision.
 If the request is approved, the application will then be considered in accordance with the school's oversubscription criteria in the event of oversubscription.